cs-uob/COMS20012/docs/labs/lab 5.md

 ### Translating between C and Assembly

 So far we've been just looking at Hello World.
 Lets try looking at something a little more complicated!
-Here's a simple C program:
+Here's a simple C program; call it translate-me.c

 ``` c
 #include <stdio.h>